nivasse/Django-Website-for-IBM-Genomics/README.md

 # Django-App-for-IBM-Genomics
 Django App to display a database containing information about the different entities in the Genomics Industry.
-Creating this Django app was part of a project that aimed at creating a tool to help IBM's Systems and Technology group identify potential customers for their products.
+Created this Django app as part of a project that aimed at creating a tool to help IBM's Systems and Technology group identify potential customers for their products.
 It was used to display the data in a logical fashion to the upper management at IBM.